zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ## Categorization

-For the purpose of the talk I identified five main categories that are important:
+For the purpose of this article I identified five main categories that are important when it comes to environment and package management:
-- Python version management
 - Environment management (which is mostly concerned with virtual environments)
 - Package management
+- Python version management
 - Package building
 - Package publishing

-As you can see in the figure below, lots of tools exist.
+As you can see in the Venn diagram below, lots of tools exist.
 Some can do a single thing (i.e. they are single-purpose), others can perform multiple tasks (hence I call them multi-purpose tools).

-{{< img src="/posts/python/figures/venn_diagram.png" width="50%" align="center" >}}
+{{< img src="/posts/python/figures/venn_diagram.png" width="70%" align="center" >}}

 Let's walk through the categories keeping a developers perspective in mind.
 Let's say you are working on a personal project alongside your work projects.
 At work you're using Python 3.7 whereas your personal project should be using the newest Python version (currently 3.11).
 In other words: you want to be able to install different Python versions and switch between them.
 That's what our first category, **Python version management** is about.
 Within your projects you are using other packages (e.g. `pandas` or `sklearn` for data science).
 These are dependencies of your project that you have to install and manage (e.g. upgrade when new versions are released).
 This is what **package management** is about.
 Because different projects might require different versions of the same package you need to create (and manage) virtual environments to avoid dependency conflicts.
 Tools for this are collected in the category **environment management**.
 Most tools use virtual environments, but some use another concept called "local packages" which we will look at later.
 Once your code is in a proper state you might want to share it with fellow developers.
 For this you first have to build your package (**package building**) before you can publish it to PyPI or another index (**package publishing**).

-In the following we will look at each category in more detail, including a short definition, motivation and the available tools.
+In the following we will look at each of the categories in more detail, including a short definition, motivation and the available tools.
 I will present some single-purpose tools in more detail and several multi-purpose tools in a separate section at the end.
 Let's get started with the first category: Python version management.

 ## Python version management